- Maricela Ayala on running her business, Maricela's Cafe.

 Eckel worked his entire professional life in South Texas.

-When I found him,
+When I found him, he and his family

 were vacationing on the coast.